 The Committee held three meetings out of four meetings planned during the year.
 The Committee was reconstituted during the year due to change in Board members with some retiring and new ones being admitted.
+Mr. Moremi Marwa served as the Chairman of the Committee and retired in June 2022.
+Ms. Zuweina Farah and Mr.Robert Butambala both joined the Committee in July 2022.
 The Chief Executive Officer and Chief Finance Officer also attended the meetings as invitees.